 Monitoring Message Replay

-While monitoring, if you find that your replay log consistently exceeds 90% of its configured quota for max-spool-usage, it indicates that ingress traffic to the replay log occurs faster than the event broker can perform trimming.
+While monitoring, if you find that your replay log consistently exceeds 90% of its configured maximum spool usage, this indicates that ingress traffic to the replay log occurs faster than the event broker can perform trimming.
 In this situation, Solace recommends that you investigate.
 For more information, see Impacts of Slow Trimming.

-To resolve this issue, you may need to take one or more of the following:
+To resolve this issue, you may need to take one or more of the following actions:

-If you notice that there are bursts of messages, Solace recommends that you characterize the burst pattern and then adjust the replay log size to absorb it.
-The latter can result in adequate time for the event broker to performing trimming.
+If you notice that there are bursts of messages, Solace recommends that you characterize the burst pattern and then adjust the replay log size to absorb it and ensure adequate time for the event broker to perform trimming.
 Contact Solace if you require further assistance.

-You can use the follow commands to monitor message replay.
+You can use the following Solace CLI show commands to monitor message replay.

 Command Description